-Getting a RENFE train to Ronda, and train daytrips to the Alhambra at Granada, Mezquita in Córdoba, and the Picaso Museum in Malaga.
+Book a RENFE train to Ronda and just print off your eticket.
+Simple for getting to and from Ronda from all Spanish cities plus return train daytrips from Ronda to the Alhambra in Granada, Mezquita in Córdoba, or the Picaso Museum in Malaga.

 Trains to Ronda often change at another station, only a few of our services are direct.
 This means you need to pay particular attention to the type of train used.
 Ronda sits on the Algeciras-Granada line, but services to Madrid and Malaga are provided.